knpuniversity/symfony4/sfcasts/encore/bootstrap.md

 # Bootstrap & the Curious Case of jQuery Plugins

-so I'm going to comment that out with a, a comment that says that we could uncomment that to support legacy code.
-Of course what we want to do is actually get rid of this stuff.
-So we're going to copy on a move all of my inline script from my base template and paste it into this file.
-And cool thing is where she importing `$`.
-So that's why it's called `$` down hand down here.
-It's just local variables.

-Okay.

-So if we refresh this, it doesn't work well, it's sort of works.
-Check this out.
-It says, you know, untie type error.
-Some Webpack stuff.
-Defaulted dropdown is not a function.
-If you click here, it's having a problem with this.and Trump down thing.
-Okay, so this actually makes sense.
-That `dropdown()` function comes from bootstrap.
-It's one of the functions that bootstrap adds to jQuery.

-And right now we're running all of our existing uh, code here and then we're importing bootstrap.
-So it's not adding the function in time.
-It's actually a little bit more to it than that.
-But that's basically the idea and that's fine because we want to get rid of this kind of code anyways.
-We don't want to bootstrap to be included.
-By the way, popper is just included here because it's a dependency of bootstrap.
-So let's actually do this properly.
-We're going to remove both of those and then I'm going to re add bootstrap via
+The inline code in `base.html.twig` isn't working anymore because we've *eliminated* the `$` global variable.
+Woo!
+To make it work, let's move *all* this code into `app.js`.

+Instead of global variables, we're importing `$` and that's why it's called `$` down here.
+It's all just local variables.

+Try it now.
+Ok, it *sorta* works.
+It logs... then explodes.
+The error has some Webpack stuff on it, but it ultimately says:

+> dropdown is not a function

+Click the `app.js` link.
+Ah, it's having trouble with the `dropdown()` function.
+*That* is one of the functions that *Bootstrap* adds to jQuery.
+And... it makes sense why it's missing: we're running all of our code here, and *then* including Bootstrap.
+It's simply *not* adding the function in time!
+Well actually, it's a *bit* more than that. *Even* if we moved this script tag up, it *still* wouldn't work.
+Why?
+Because when you include Bootstrap via a script tag, it *expects* jQuery to be a global variable... and that - wonderfully - doesn't exist anymore.

+Let's do this properly.

+## Installing Bootstrap

+Oh, by the way, this popper.js thing is here because it's needed by Bootstrap.
+You'll see how this works in Webpack in a moment.
+Delete both of the script tags.
+Then, find your terminal and run:

 ```terminal
 yarn add bootstrap --dev
 ```

-by the way, you'll see it later.
-But there's lots of ways to search for packages.
-Uh, they usually have good names, but I've never share.
-You can search for them yet.
-9.7 million downloads, that's the one we're looking for.
-So that's how you would figure out the correct package name.
-All right, so that downloaded, and you'll notice here a little arrow that says
+Oh, and how did I know that the package name was `bootstrap`?
+Just because I cheated and searched for it before recording.
+Go to https://yarnpkg.com/ and search for "Bootstrap".
+9.7 million downloads... in the last 30 days... that's probably the right one.

+And... it's done!
+Oh, and there's a little notice:

-> bootstrap has an unmet pure dependency popper
+> bootstrap has an unmet peer dependency popper.js

-We'll come back to that in a second.
-So in `app.js` installing it is not enough.
+We'll come back to that in a minute.

+## Importing jQuery Plugins

+Back in `app.js` installing Bootstrap isn't enough.
+On top, add `import 'bootstrap'`.
-We're not actually using inside of here.
-So we need to do up here is say `import` and then say `bootstrap`.
-No, nothing that saying `import $ from` or anything like that.
-Boost jquery plugins are weird because they don't return a value.
-They actually modify jQuery and add functions to it.
-In fact,
+Nope, we *don't* need to say `import $ from` or anything like that.
+Bootstrap is a jQuery plugin and jQuery plugins are... super weird.
+They do *not* return a value.
+Instead, they *modify* jQuery and add functions to it.
+I'll add a note here because... it just *looks* strange: it's weird that adding *this* allows me to use the `tooltip()` function, for example.

-okay,

-I'm gonna make that note here

-and internally, the way it knows to do this is that because bootstrap was a well-written library inside that bootstrap file, it actually imports jQuery just like we are here.
-And when you import, uh, uh, when two different modules, when two different files important the same file, they get back the same instance.
-So basically we sat `$` here a second later bootstrap internally is going to import that same jQuery object in, it's going to modify it.
-So by the time we get after line 12 on Hatan now has new functions attitude.
-But you may have seen the build errors.
-If you go back and look at our yarn, it says failed to compile.
+## How Bootstrap Finds jQuery

+But wait a second.
+If Bootstrap *modifies* jQuery... internally, how does it *get* the jQuery object in order to do that?
+I mean, jQuery is no longer global: if *we* need it, we need to import it.
+Well... because Bootstrap is a well-written library, it does the *exact* same thing.
+It *detects* that it's in a Webpack environment and, instead of expecting there to be a *global* `jQuery` variable, it *imports* `jquery`, *just* like we are.

+And, fun fact, when two different files import the *same* module, they get back the same, *one* instance of it - a lot like Symfony's container. *We* import jQuery and assign it to `$`.
+Then, a microsecond later, Bootstrap imports that *same* object and modifies it.
+By the time we get past line 12, the `$` variable has the new `tooltip()` function.

+## Installing popper.js

+But... you may have noticed that, while I was talking about how awesome this is all going to work... my build was failing!

->This dependency was not found
+> This dependency was not found: `popper.js` in `bootstrap.js`

-`popper.js` In `bootstrap.js`.
-So `bootstrap.js` itself depends on jQuery, but it also depends on this library called popper.js and again, the way it does that internally because it's well written, is it imports `popper.js` because popper.js is not something that's inside of our project right now.
-We get this really nice error and I'll says down here, we can install with `npm install --save popper.js`.
-We're using yarn.
-So we will kind of take that recommendation, but we'll install it via yarn.
-So I'll go back to my open tab,
+This is awesome!
+Bootstrap has *two* dependencies: jQuery but *also* another library called `popper.js`.
+Internally, it tries to import *both* of them.
+But, because this is not installed in our project, it fails.
+By the way, if you're wondering:

+> Why doesn't Bootstrap just list this as a dependency in *its* `package.json`
+> so that it's automatically downloaded for us?

+Excellent question!
+And that's *exactly* how we would do it in the PHP world.
+Short
+answer: Node dependencies are complicated, and so *sometimes* it will work like this, but *sometimes* it's a better idea for a library to force *us* to install its dependency manually.
+That's called a "peer" dependency.

+Anyways, this is a great error, and it even suggests how to fix it:
+`npm install --save popper.js`.
+Because we're using yarn, we'll do our version of that command.
+Back in your open terminal tab, run:

 ```terminal
 yarn add popper.js --dev
 ```

-And as soon as that finishes,

-uh,

-Webpack doesn't know to rebuild yet because we haven't made any changes.
-So I'm just going to go over here and just add a space and save.
-That triggers a rebuild and the build is successful.
-So move back over.
-Refresh.
+When that finishes... ah.
+Because we haven't modified any files, Webpack doesn't know it should re-build.
+Let's go over here and just add a space.
+That triggers a rebuild which is... successful!

-Okay,

-no errors.
-And it works.
+Try it out - refresh!
+No errors.

+Next!
+I have a surprise!
+Webpack has *already* started to silently optimize our build through a process called code splitting.
+Let's see what that means and learn how it works.